Jrokisky/ros2_system_setup/instructions/1_jetpack.md

 # First: Installing the SDK Manager
 * Create an NVIDIA Develepor account [here](https://developer.nvidia.com/)
 * We are going to be following the instructions [here](https://docs.nvidia.com/sdk-manager/download-run-sdkm/index.html).
-Any needed modifications or pain points will be outlined below.
-Please review them first.

 # Second: Using the SDK Manager to Install Jetpack
 * We are going to be following the instructions [here](https://docs.nvidia.com/sdk-manager/install-with-sdkm-jetson/index.html).
 Any needed modifications or pain points will be outlined below.
 Please review them first.